cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

   stmt.run(id);
   console.log(`Deleted record for id ${id}`);
   stmt.finalize();
-  // Todo: Verify that data has been deleted
+  // Todo: Verify that data has been deleted and close the database
 ```
-Note that a query containing no results returns an empty array with `deno-sqlite`  while the `sqlite3` lib returns undefined.
+When verifying that a record has been deleted you need to note that a query containing no results returns an empty array with `deno-sqlite` while the `sqlite3` lib returns undefined.

 ## SQLite Backends